Education/Training Student Accident Insurance

 2. The injured student and instructor (signature) must submit a completed A-G Administrators Claim Form within 30 days of injury to comply with policy provisions.

-4. Risk Management submits to the consortium who submits to AG
+4. Risk Management submits the AG form to the consortium who submits to AG.

-5. AG emails student confirmation of receipt of claim and directly corresponds with the student regarding any medical bills/unpaid claim
+5. The insurance adjuster emails student confirmation of receipt of claim and directly corresponds with the student regarding the claim.

-The student is responsible for submitting all related medical bills that he or she incurs as a result of the injury, as well as any other supporting documentation.
+The student is responsible for submitting all related medical bills that he or she incurs as a result of the injury, as well as any other supporting documentation directly to the insurance adjuster.

 Example of Claim